Izabela88/walkers-website/documents/features/test_user_stories.md

   > - I want to be able to see dog walker or pet sitter profile to check more information about this person.

-  - 'Pet sitter profile' show all the information about a particular pet sitter:
+  - 'Pet sitter profile' shows all the information about a particular pet sitter:

     - pet sitter image/avatar
     - contact details